Flåm Line: Operation

 Regular operation with electric locomotives was introduced on 25 November 1944.
 To begin with, Class 64 railcars were used.
 NSB had originally planned to use electric multiple units, but changed the plans during the war and instead decided to use locomotives and cars.
 The Class 64 trains remained in service on the Flåm Line until May 1947.
 They were normally used on the Hardanger Line, but were regularly taken back into use on the Flåm Line when the traffic was at its lowest.

 NSB ordered three El 9 locomotives from Thune on 4 October 1940.
 The units were delivered in 1942, with the electrical components from NEBB and the transformers and controllers from Per Kure.
 A delay was caused by bombing of Per Kure by the resistance.
 The locomotives were custom-built for the steep gradients on the Flåm and Hardanger Lines, and were delivered with an axle load of 12 t and a Bo'Bo' wheel configuration.
 The locomotives weighed 48 t and the maximum permitted train weight was 85 t.
 If the trains were to stop at Kårdal, the weight was further limited to 65 t.

 Initially, there were three trains on the Bergen Line in each direction per day, so only a single locomotive was necessary on the Flåm Line.
 From 1949 there were two locomotives on the Flåm Line and from 1955 all three were used there.
 Five passenger cars in aluminum were delivered by Strømmens Værksted.
 The cost of the three locomotives and five cars was NOK 2.4 million.

 The railway quickly saw an increase in traffic, with an average 11 percent annual increase from the opening until the mid-1950s.
 In part to allow access to Kjosfossen, Kjosfossen Station was opened in 1951.
 By then, ridership had stabilized at 115,000 people per year.
 A significant portion of the traffic consisted of tourists, in part from cruise ships docked in Flåm.
 In the latter half of the decade, NSB launched the Norway in a Nutshell package, which included a ride on the Flåm Line.
 A sleeping car was introduced on the night train between Flåm and Oslo in 1958.
 It made three trips in each direction per week during the summer season, and achieved an 84 percent occupancy rate.
-The same year, Berekvam Station became unmanned.
+The same year, Berekvam Station became unstaffed.
 Traffic remained stable throughout the 1960s, while interest in developing the railway for tourists declined and local politicians stated that a road was needed to attract tourists to Aurland.
 The power station was upgraded to 14000 kW in 1969.